 Rescuers were alerted by one of the boaters at about 10:45 p.m.
-He said he'd been hit by another vessel and that his 36-foot pleasure craft was taking on water, the Coast Guard reported.
+He said he'd been hit by another vessel and that his 36-foot pleasure craft was taking on water, authorities said.